 The Mail & Printing Services Office is the centralized location on campus for dropping off and picking up packages.
 We directly receive express and next day air shipments from DHL and FedEx.
-Packages from the postal system such as Media Mail, Priority Mail and Express Mail are brought to our office once the Bookstore sorts out their student mail.
+Packages from the postal system such as Media Mail, Priority Mail and Express Mail are brought to our office by the postal carriers.
 Ground shipments from UPS and FedEx are delivered to the Physical Plant Storeroom.
 They usually deliver heavy or multiple packages directly to the departments and bring the smaller items to our office.

 Outgoing packages for regular mail, DHL, FedEx and UPS need to be brought to our office for shipment off campus.
 Please remove all old labels and markings from your packages before bringing them to our office.
 Staples should never be used to seal envelope packages and we have strapping tape you can use for those.
 We'll also need to know how much the contents of your packages are worth and if you will need to send them by a certain carrier for tracking purposes.
 Expensive items, such as electronic equipment, should be sent in their original packing materials.
 All packages must have the "from" and "to" addresses printed out on labels or legibly written in ink.